Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 appName: "<app-name>"
 controllerUrl: "http://<appdynamics-controller-host>:8080"
 account: "<account-name>"
+image: "docker.io/appdynamics/cluster-agent:4.5.16"
 ````

+The above uses the `image` provided by AppDynamics for Ubuntu.
+This ok for this lab.

 Add an aditonal namespaces to monitor.
 Add the field nsToMonitor and the namesSpaces:
 ````